 “The importance of a well-trained, professional sweep cannot be overstated.
-The safety of our consumers, their families and their property can be greatly increased by using a Guild member for chimney sweeping, solid fuel servicing and advice.”
+The safety of our customers, their families and their property can be greatly increased by using a Guild member for chimney sweeping, solid fuel servicing and advice.”

 Lawson entered the chimney sweeping profession in 2000.
 He joined the Guild as he felt the organisation had the most expert members and these were the people he wished to associate with.

 By 2007, Lawson realised that both the Guild and the industry required real change, which could only be achieved by taking a more active role.
 This led to his appointment to the Guild’s Education Committee, and in 2009 he became Public Relations Director.

 While he still has a presence at the training programme for new members, and provides on-site training days, his role within the Guild has evolved.
 He concentrates his efforts on promoting the professionalism of members to consumers and communicating with the wider solid fuel industry.
 More recently his focus has been working with government officials to ensure the interests of chimney sweeps and their customers are a primary consideration with regard to policy and legislation.